A World in One Country

 There are nine provinces in South Africa, with the Northern Province being the largest and Gauteng being the smallest, with the remaining provinces being the Eastern Cape, Free State, KwaZulu-Natal, Limpopo, Mpumalanga, North West and Western Cape.

 Eastern Cape: has airports in Bhisho, East London, Mthatha and Port Elizabeth along with two major harbours in East London and Port Elizabeth respectively.

 It is a region of great natural beauty, particularly the rugged cliffs, rough seas and dense green bush of the Wild Coast.
-Moreover, enjoy the Malaria-Free Safari experience at Shamwari Private Game Reserve.
+Moreover, enjoy the Malaria-Free Safari experience at one of the pristine Game Reserves/Lodges Kwandwe Private Game Reserve (Malaria Free), Shamwari Private Game Reserve or Amakhala Game Reserve.

 ORANGE FREE STATE

 Orange Free State: has one main airport being the Bram Fischer International airport in Bloemfontein, also being South Africa’s judicial capital, the province houses the Supreme Court of Appeal.

 Gauteng: has the most International flights flying into South Africa via Johannesburg’s OR Tambo International Airport (domestic & international), followed by Lanseria Airport being more popular with domestic and charter flights.